smintio/Portals-Components-SDK/Examples/Frontend/README.md

 ### Getting started

+Please note that access to the SDKs is restricted.
+Get in contact with [Smint.io](https://www.smint.io) and request access.
+Access will be granted to either Smint.io Solution Partners or to all our Smint.io Portals Enterprise plan customers.

+You will need an account with Microsoft Visual Studio cloud offerings (Azure DevOps), as the SDKs are hosted there.

 Steps to follow:

 1. Navigate to a folder where the components should be physically present.
 We will call it the root folder